Pauan/fable-getting-started/README.md

 * You will need to change `README.md`

-Now your project is ready for use!
+Now your project is ready!

 How to compile your project
 ===========================